SilverCrow2323/Renpy-Vita-Portings/README.md

  #### UNAVOIDABLE REN'PY ERROR DURING GAME SESSION:
-      - Sakura Dungeon (during 1st fight)
+      - Sakura Dungeon (1st fight)
-      - Milk Outside a Bag of Milk Outside a Bag of Milk (during the Opening cutscenes and when starting the main game)
+      - Milk Outside a Bag of Milk Outside a Bag of Milk (Opening cutscenes and starting the main game)

  #### DOESN'T BOOT: